 In the same fashion we also define for $s_1>r_1\geq 0$ and $s_2>r_2\geq 0$

-the set of all pairs of continuous paths $\Pi^{(1)}$ and $\Pi^{(2)}$ whose traces, when restricted to the time intervals $[r_1,s_1]$ and $[r_2,s_2]$, respectively, have a non-empty intersection. \\
+the set of all pairs of continuous paths which, when restricted to the respective time intervals $[r_1,s_1]$ and $[r_2,s_2]$, have a non-empty intersection. \\

-Secondly, we modify our previous notation a bit: $\bbP^a_t$ now denotes the law of Brownian motion starting at $a$ and running from time $0$ up to time $t$.
-If we consider Brownian bridges instead of Brownian motions we substitute the letter $a$ by ${\bf a}=(\underline{a};\overline{a})$ containing the starting and ending position of the Brownian bridge.
-In case of considering two independent copies of a Brownian motion (Brownian bridge) we will add a superscript/subscript, ie. $\bbP^{a_1,a_2}_{t_1,t_2}$ ($\bbP^{\bf a_1,a_2}_{t_1,t_2}$).
+Secondly, we slightly modify our previous notation: $\bbP^a_t$ now denotes the law of a Brownian motion starting at $a$ and running from time $0$ up to time $t$.
+If we consider Brownian bridges instead of Brownian motions we substitute the letter $a$ by ${\bf a}=(\underline{a};\overline{a})$ containing the starting and ending positions of the Brownian bridge.
+When considering two independent copies of a Brownian motion (resp.\ Brownian bridge) we add a superscript/subscript, i.e.\ $\bbP^{a_1,a_2}_{t_1,t_2}$ (resp.\ $\bbP^{\bf a_1,a_2}_{t_1,t_2}$).
 Finally, we will refer to a Brownian bridge as $W$.